 One thing is for sure: You want to purchase in advance to get the cheapest price and skip the ticket line.
-You have your 1-Day and 2-Day General Admission tickets.
+You have your 1-Day General Admission tickets.
 Undercover Tourist sells discount tickets and it will be a toadally sweet surprise for you when you discover how much cheaper Hollywood tickets are compared to Orlando tickets!
 You can take Undercover Tourist tickets straight to the gate.
 Wait until you know which day you want to visit before purchasing to hop on the best deal.
-Non-Peak tickets have the most date restrictions, though note that Mid-Peak tickets also have some date restrictions.
-And if you want to visit at a peak time such as midsummer or winter break, then the Peak ticket is the best choice as it has no blockout days.
+The ticket price varies per day.

 Universal Express Tickets